fox-it/dissect-docs/docs/source/projects/dissect.btrfs/index.rst

     $ pip install dissect.btrfs

-This project decompresses LZO compressed file systems and can use a faster, native (Rust-based) LZO implementation, instead of a slower pure Python implementation.
-Both implementations are provided by :doc:`/projects/dissect.util/index`.
+This project supports file systems with LZO compression.
+It can use either a fast Rust implementation, or a slow pure Python implementation.
+Both implementations are provided by :doc:`/projects/dissect.util/index`, and the faster implementation will automatically be used if available.
-Pre-build wheels are available for most common platforms and the native implementation will automatically be used if available.
+Pre-build wheels are available for most common platforms.
 In the rare case that a pre-build wheel is not available, please refer to :doc:`/projects/dissect.util/index` for build instructions.

 Usage
 -----